ohmrun/stx_coroutine/README.md

   Halt(e:Return<R,E>);
 }
 ```
+Stepwise Streams with input and built in flow control.

 This is about half of Gabriel Gonzalez' Haskell Pipes, with a little modification to allow adaptation to
 both threaded and event based languages: `Hold`.